 Ionic substances

-Based on an evaluation of preregistered chemicals it has been estimated that about 50 % of REACH chemicals on the market could be present in the environment in an ionized form (i.e. acids, bases or zwitterionics) (Franco et al. 2010).
-The simplest approach accounting for bioconcentration of ionic compounds is considers the fraction in the neutral form only (given by the substances pKa and environmental pH).
+Based on an evaluation of preregistered chemicals, it has been estimated that about 50 % of REACH chemicals on the market could be present in the environment in an ionized form (i.e. acids, bases or zwitterionics) (Franco et al. 2010).
+The simplest approach accounting for bioconcentration of ionic compounds considers the fraction in the neutral form only (given by the substances pKa and environmental pH).

-Attempts to mechanistically interpret bioconcentration of ionic compounds in their ionic for include pH dependent absorption efficiency at the respiratory surface, membrane-water distribution ratios (i.e. phospho-lipids) and octanol-water distribution (i.e. neutral lipids) ratios (Armitage et al. 2013).
+Attempts to mechanistically interpret bioconcentration of ionic compounds in their ionic form include pH dependent absorption efficiency at the respiratory surface, membrane-water distribution ratios (i.e. phospho-lipids) and octanol-water distribution (i.e. neutral lipids) ratios (Armitage et al. 2013).

 An approach to account for ionic species is estimating membrane-water partitioning coefficients (i.e. phospholipids).
-Several studies mechanistically modelling interaction of ionic species with membrane phospholipids conclude, that ionic species seem to have a higher affinity for membrane phospholipids than for storage lipids (Armitage et al. 2013; Bittermann et al. 2014).
+Several studies mechanistically modeling interaction of ionic species with membrane phospholipids conclude, that ionic species seem to have a higher affinity for membrane phospholipids than for storage lipids (Armitage et al. 2013; Bittermann et al. 2014).

-Besides phospholipids, also interactions with various proteins are possible as discussed for e.g. PFAA (Ng & Hungerbühler 2014).
+Besides phospholipids, interactions with various proteins are also possible as discussed for e.g. PFAA (Ng & Hungerbühler 2014).

 As concluded by a reviewing study, todays scientific understanding of bioaccumulation of ionic compounds does not yet allow specific regulatory treatment of this class of substances (Goss et al. 2013).

-Efforts have been made toward quantification and characterization of ionic species, however overall As summarized in a review study (Goss et al. 2013), four sorption mechanisms are identified:
+Efforts have been made toward quantification and characterization of ionic species, however overall, as summarized in a review study (Goss et al. 2013), four sorption mechanisms are identified:

 Sorption of free organic ions together with free counter ions